Jul 09

 In a post titled “Money Merge Account Evolution” we are subject to hyperbole, but no numbers.
 No proof.
 The latest version of MMA claims that if one has a mortgage along with ten other debts, they somehow need to consider 3 million possibilities before paying a dollar to any of these debts.
 Wow!
 Did he say 3 million?
 Is my rule “pay the highest interest rate credit card first, until it’s paid off” too simple?
 Should I spend even a millisecond deciding between paying my 18% credit card or prepaying my 5% mortgage?
 And do I really need software to help make that decision?

 To be clear, I don’t suggest that MMA is a scam.
 It certainly is not.
 It does exactly what it claim it will do.*It also lags the math that a simple spreadsheet can offer.
 A beautiful site called “Discover Money Merge” offers an example, one that spans the just over 10 years that MMA will take to retire a 30 year mortgage.
-Please view their example, I won’t copy their image to avoid any copyright issues.
+(The site appears to be gone as are many MMA sites, I’ve removed the dead links).
 Now look at the year end numbers from my simple spreadsheet (this is for a 30yr, fixed, 6% loan.
 Their assumption and mine is an extra $1000/mo is available to pay the mortgage.)

 Year MTG Bal Tot Debt Pd Total Int